 Three names of your references

-Representative research records, chiefly within the last five years

-Proposed research: Title, Aspect (choose one from Joint Usage A1-A3and Joint Research B1-B14, Contact researcher at out Institute, Research aims, Methods, Necessities, Outcomes, Budget, and Research duration.)
+Proposed research: Title, Aspect (choose one from Joint Usage A1-A3, Contact researcher at out Institute, Research aims, Methods, Necessities, Outcomes, Budget, and Research duration.)

 Obligations

 Successfully selected applicants must send us a brief report of their research activities and findings within two pages.
 The report should include the publication of the papers and the presentations at scientific meetings.
 A single PDF document that contains the report has to be sent to us via e-mail by 31st March 2020.